-The prosecutor will either be an assistant prosecutor from Oakland County Prosecutor's Office, which is lead by Jessica Cooper or one of the local prosecutors for White Lake Township, Clarkston, Holly, Groveland, Independence Township, Rose Township, Ortonville or Brandon Township
+The prosecutor will either be an assistant prosecutor from Oakland County Prosecutor's Office, which is lead by Karen McDonald or one of the local prosecutors for White Lake Township, Clarkston, Holly, Groveland, Independence Township, Rose Township, Ortonville or Brandon Township

 If charged with a misdemeanor DUI at one of the 52 District Courts (52-1, 52-2, 52-3, 52-4), the charge will either be Impaired Driving, Operating While Intoxicated, Super Drunk, Operating With Presence of Drugs or Minor BAC Zero Tolerance or with a prior, OWI 2nd Offense or 3rd Offense which would be a felony.